Expedite Your Green Card Application (I-485)

 How long should I wait before expediting my I-485?

-We recommend waiting at least 12 months beyond the normal processing time for your field office before filing a mandamus lawsuit.
+Many filers wait at least 12 months beyond the normal processing time for their field office before filing a mandamus lawsuit.

 Will this affect my green card application?